edriso/one-lesson-up/README.md

 - **🎯 Points System** - Earn 1 point per lesson, with smart deadline bonuses
 - **⏱️ Smart Deadlines** - Complete courses on time for 50% bonus points
 - **📝 Learning Summaries** - Reinforce knowledge by writing what you learned
-- **🔥 Streak Tracking** - Visual calendar shows your active learning days
+- **🔥 Activity Calendar** - Visual calendar shows your learning activity and progress
 - **👥 Community Feed** - See what other ninjas are learning
 - **🏆 Leaderboards** - Compete with the community and climb the ranks
 - **🎯 Focus Mode** - One course at a time keeps you focused
+- **🏷️ Smart Tag System** - Categorize classes with tags, autocomplete from existing tags, or create new ones

 ## 🎮 How It Works

-1. **Enroll in a Course** - Add your course name, modules, and lessons (one active course at a time)
+1. **Create or Join a Class** - Add your course name, modules, and lessons with smart tags (one active course at a time)
 2. **Complete & Reflect** - After each lesson, write a summary of what you learned
 3. **Earn Points** - Get 1 point per lesson, with time-based bonuses for completing courses on schedule
 4. **Climb the Leaderboard** - Accumulate points and compete with other ninjas
-5. **Stay Consistent** - Build learning streaks and see your active days visualized
+5. **Track Progress** - See your learning activity and progress over time
+6. **Discover & Organize** - Find relevant classes through tags and organize your learning path

 ## 📊 Points System